Why is healthy eating important?

 Louisville has vibrant Farmers Markets!

-The Louisville Farmers Market Association works to unite communities and support farmers markets, farmers and local food producers to create access to a just, healthy and sustainable food system in Louisville Metro.
+The Louisville Farmers Market Association works to unite communities and support farmers markets, farmers and local producers to create access to a just, healthy and sustainable food system in Louisville Metro.

 LFMA does this by providing assistance such as marketing, financial advisement, vendor and volunteer recruitment to increase the capacity of farmers markets.

 Are you a farmers market manager?
 Join the Louisville Farmers Market Associaiton

 Do you support farmers markters?
 Become a member today!

 Fresh Stop Markets are “pop up” farm-fresh food markets set up at local churches, community centers, and now even in a crossfit gym, in fresh food insecure neighborhoods.
 The food has been paid for in advance so that farmers don’t face the same degree of risk as they do with a standard farmers’ market.
 People in the community describe Fresh Stop Markets as welcoming and happy—like a family reunion where all five senses are engaged and there is lots of laughter, food and fun!